UdBe/Transfer-Learning-for-Image-/README.md

 - Read the article on theory of transfer learning [here.](https://medium.com/@udaybeswal/transfer-learning-leveraging-existing-knowledge-for-powerful-ai-17d297e32a2)

 ---
 This notebook is a demonstration on how to perform transfer learning using TensorFlow and tf.data to classify flower species.
-The popular InceptionV3 model has been pre-trained on ImageNet dataset and fine-tuned for the flower classification task.
+The popular InceptionV3 model has been pre-trained and fine-tuned for the flower classification task.

 Requirements: